top of page

 It’s called “Chinese cabbage” or “Nappa”.

-And check the weight of the cabbage when you buy it because if you buy
+And check the weight of the cabbage when you buy it because if you buy one of

-700g should be enough Kimchi for a while.
+700g should be enough Kimchi for 2-3 jars.

 Ingredients for the cabbage preparation